 There are many reasons why organisations undertake these projects but the two main reasons include, (1) to reduce energy bills (2) and reduce the environmental impact of their operations or facilities.

-Energy saving projects that include a variety of Energy Conservation Measures (ECMs) could achieve anywhere up to 50% in energy savings.
-Imagine the impact to your organisation’s bottom line if your energy costs are slashed by up to half?
+Energy-saving projects that include a variety of Energy Conservation Measures (ECMs) could achieve anywhere up to 50% in energy savings.
+Imagine the impact on your organisation’s bottom line if your energy costs are slashed by up to half?
 This is a very compelling reason for organisations to undertake an energy savings project.

 Government departments would typically follow a prescribed sustainability policy established by State government authorities and Australian State governments favour the Energy Performance Contracting process, which is essentially a large scale performance-based energy savings project.
-Several Energy Services Companies (ESCOs) bid to win the energy performance contract; a single ESCO is then awarded the contract and becomes contractually obliged to deliver on project outcomes.
-A similar performance based energy savings project model was developed by Ecosave for non-government organisations and the commercial sector that incorporates similar performance guarantees.
+Several Energy Services Companies (ESCOs) bid to win the Energy Performance Contracting (EPC) job; a single ESCO is then awarded the contract and becomes contractually obliged to deliver on project outcomes.
+A similar performance-based energy savings project model was developed by Ecosave for non-government organisations and the commercial sector that incorporates similar performance guarantees.

-In any case, an energy savings project helps organisations with their sustainability objectives, by reducing overall energy consumption via a range of ECMs and high efficiency equipment.
-Plant or equipment that’s more energy efficient, uses less energy, and by extension means a reduced demand for energy; in Australia, energy is sourced mainly from non-renewable and often carbon emitting sources (e.g. coal or gas fired power plants), therefore lower lower energy usage leads to reduced demand for energy generation thereby reducing greenhouse gas emissions.
+In any case, an energy savings project helps organisations with their sustainability objectives, by reducing overall energy consumption via a range of ECMs and high-efficiency equipment.
+Plant or equipment that’s more energy-efficient, uses less energy, and by extension means reduced demand for energy; in Australia, energy is sourced mainly from non-renewable and often carbon-emitting sources (e.g. coal or gas-fired power plants), therefore lower energy usage leads to reduced demand for energy generation thereby reducing greenhouse gas emissions.

-In summary, the main benefits of an energy savings project may include:
+In summary, the main benefits of energy savings projects may include: